Danny Baker: Personal life

-Baker is married to Wendy (born 7 March 1955) They have three children: Bonnie, Sonny and Mancie.
+Baker married his wife Wendy in 1988.
+They have three children.
 They live in Blackheath, south east London.

 On 1 November 2010, Baker announced that he had been diagnosed with cancer and would start chemotherapy instantly and radiotherapy in January.
 On 14 June 2011 he announced that he had been given the all clear.

-Janet Street-Porter described Baker as "over-hasty, excitable, [and] a blabbermouth," whose "motor mouth was legendary, even back in the 1980s."
+Janet Street-Porter described Baker as "over-hasty, excitable, [and] a blabbermouth", whose "motor mouth was legendary, even back in the 1980s."
 She noted that his "pet obsessions" were "working class humour" and football.

-Baker is a lifelong supporter of his local football club, Millwall F.C.
+Baker is a supporter of his local football club, Millwall.

 Politics

-Baker has been a lifelong Labour Party activist.
-In May 2017, Baker endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
+Baker has been a lifelong Labour Party voter.
+In May 2017, he endorsed Labour Party leader Jeremy Corbyn in the upcoming general election.

 Reception

-In 2019 after the BBC dismissed Baker, the Corporation issued a statement describing him as "a brilliant broadcaster".
+In 2019 after the BBC dismissed Baker, the corporation issued a statement describing him as "a brilliant broadcaster".
 The Guardian noted that he was a "pioneer of the inclusive, personable, and at times eccentric, broadcasting style that has since become the norm," and that he "has the knack of effortlessly making both the phone-in caller and the listener feel as if they are in his studio."

 Janet Street-Porter stated that Baker's pride in his working-class London identity proved popular among a "large section of the population who feel they don't get a voice on 'posh' channels".
-She added that he stood out while working for the BBC, a corporation where "the over-educated and middle class dominates" and where, despite attempts to increase ethnic minority and LGBT representation, "white working class people" remained "conspicuously absent".
+She added that he stood out while working for the BBC, a corporation where "the over-educated and middle class dominates" and where, despite attempts to increase ethnic minority and LGBT representation, "white working-class people" remained "conspicuously absent".